CLTS FS Instructions Module 7 - School and Work

-Does the child’s physical health or stamina level cause the child to miss over 50% of school or classes or to require home education?
+Does the child’s physical health or stamina level cause them to miss over 50 percent of school and classes or require home education?

-Unlike most questions on the CLTS FS, this one focuses on physical conditions only.
-This question is needed for children with physical disabilities who might be able to do their ADLs/IADLs but are unable to participate in school due to their physical condition.
+Unlike most questions on the Children's Long-Term Functional Screen (CLTS FS), this focuses on physical health conditions for children with physical disabilities who might be able to do their Activities of Daily Living (ADLs)/Instrumental Activities of Daily Living (IADLs) but are unable to participate in school due to their condition.

 This includes children who go to school but miss more than half of their classes due to therapies, treatments, or rest periods needed due to their condition.
-This does not include children who are present at school but have difficulties participating as a result of medication side effects, such as sedation.
+This does not include children who are present at school but have difficulties participating because of medication side effects, such as fatigue.

-If the child is not currently in school because of summer vacation or school holiday, but the current condition is such that the child would miss 50% if school were in session, the screener would check yes.
+If the child is not currently in school because of a school holiday but the child would miss over 50 percent if school were in session, the screener would check “Yes.”

-If the child has not missed school, but has a new diagnosis or an increase in the child's health needs, that will most likely cause them to miss 50% because of their treatment or condition, the screener would check yes.
+If the child has not missed school but a new diagnosis or increase in health needs will most likely cause them to miss over 50 percent, the screener would check “Yes.”

-Does the child’s emotional or behavioral needs result in the child having failing grades, repeated truancy and/or expulsion; suspension; and/or inability to conform to school or work schedule more than 50% of the time.
+Do the child’s emotional or behavioral needs result in failing grades, repeated truancy, expulsion, suspension, and/or the inability to conform to school or work schedule more than 50 percent of the time?

-This question refers to the child’s current situation or needs within the past 6 months.
-Do not check this for children who only need in-school supports for emotional or behavioral problems (that question is available on the Mental Health page).
-This is checked for the child who is in an alternative educational environment due to their emotional or behavioral needs.
-If a child can function well in a special school for children with emotional disorders but cannot function in a public school setting, screeners answer "yes" to this question.
+This question refers to the child’s needs within the past six months.
+Do not check this for children who use in-school supports for emotional or behavioral problems (that question is available on the Mental Health page).
+Check “Yes” if the child is in and can function well in a special school for children with emotional disorders, but cannot function in a public school setting.

-If the child is home schooled for any reason, select “Yes” for this question.
-This does not include home bound instruction offered by the school district.
-Home school does not include any virtual education programs such as WI Virtual Academy.
+If the child is home-schooled for any reason, select “Yes” for this question.
+This does not include homebound instruction offered by the school district or any virtual education programs, such as Wisconsin Virtual Academy.

-For the purposes of the screen, ninth through twelfth grade are considered high school.
+For the purposes of the screen, ninth through 12th grade are considered high school.

-If the child is between grades at school (for example it is June and the child has finished eighth grade and will enter high school in the fall) the screener will enter the anticipated grade.
-If the child is home schooled, consider the grade they would be in public school based on the child's age.
+If the child is between grades (for example, it is June and the child has finished eighth grade and will enter high school in the fall), the screener will enter the anticipated grade.
+If the child is home-schooled, consider the grade they would be in public school based on their age.

 What year is the child expected to leave school?

-For most children, this will be the anticipated graduation date.
+For most children this will be the anticipated graduation date.
 However, some children will graduate but not leave high school.
-In this situation the screener will use the anticipated date they will actually leave school.
-For many children this will be at age 21 years.
+In this situation, the screener will use the anticipated date they will actually leave school, which will often be at age 21.

 This question does not affect functional eligibility.
-It is included in the CLTS FS to help promote systems improvements for children age 14-18 and their parents.
-The screener will check services that have been identified for the child by their support team.
+It is included in the CLTS FS to help promote continuity of care in the transition from the child to the adult services system for children ages 14-18.
+The screener will check services identified for the child by their support team.

 Current employment status